fredatgithub/FamilyShow/SECURITY.md

 ## Supported Versions

-All versions ppublished here are supported forever!
+All versions published here are supported forever!

 ## Reporting a Vulnerability

-Report security vulnerabilities on this web site github.com
+Report security vulnerabilities on this website github.com